calgaryml/calgaryml.github.io/_posts/2025-07-13-sparse-rebasin.md

 This investigation into aligning sparse masks reveals:

-1.  **Symmetry is the Culprit:** The failure of LTH masks to transfer to new initializations is not a fundamental flaw of sparsity, but a consequence of weight permutation symmetry and the resulting misalignment of optimization basins <d-cite key="adnan2025sparse"></d-cite>.
+1.  **Symmetry is the Culprit:** The failure of LTH masks to transfer to new initializations is not a fundamental flaw of sparsity itself, but a consequence of re-using a mask naively, and the resulting misalignment of the optimization basins corresponding to a new initialization and the mask's original basin.
-2.  **Permutation is the Solution:** By explicitly finding and correcting for this misalignment—by permuting the sparse mask—we can successfully reuse a winning ticket to train a high-performing sparse model from a completely new random initialization <d-cite key="adnan2025sparse"></d-cite>.
+2.  **Permutation is the Solution:** By explicitly finding and correcting for this misalignment—by permuting the sparse mask we can successfully reuse a sparse mask derived from pruning to train a high-performing sparse model from a completely new random initialization.
-3.  **Diversity is a Feature:** This approach not only solves a practical problem with LTH but also opens the door to finding more functionally diverse sparse solutions than LTH alone, leading to more powerful ensembles <d-cite key="adnan2025sparse"></d-cite>.
+3.  **Diversity is a Feature:** This approach not only solves a practical problem with LTH but also opens the door to finding more functionally diverse sparse solutions than the LTH alone.
-4.  **Wider Models Align Better:** The effectiveness of the permutation alignment increases with model width, correlating with a reduction in the loss barrier between symmetrically equivalent solutions <d-cite key="adnan2025sparse"></d-cite>.
+4.  **Wider Models Align Better:** The effectiveness of the permutation alignment increases with model width and sparsity, suggesting that wider models provide a richer structure for permutation matching to work effectively, and highlighting the interplay between model architecture and optimization geometry.

 ## Conclusion and Future Directions

 This work provides a new lens through which to view the sparse training problem.
 The success of a lottery ticket isn't just about the mask's structure, but also its _alignment_ with the optimization landscape.
-While our method requires training two dense models to find the permutation and is thus a tool for insight rather than efficiency, it proves a crucial point: winning ticket masks are more portable than previously thought <d-cite key="adnan2025sparse"></d-cite>.
+While our method requires training two dense models to find the permutation, we also found that a models could be matched earlier in training.
+Regardless, our analysis is thus a tool for insight rather than efficiency, it proves a crucial point: it is possible to better align lottery ticket masks with new initializations.

 This opens up exciting new questions.
-Can we find these permutations more efficiently?
-Can we design initialization schemes that are "symmetry-aware" and land in a canonical basin by default?
-By showing that the barriers of sparse training can be overcome by understanding its underlying geometry, we hope to spur future work that makes training sparse models from scratch a practical and powerful reality <d-cite key="adnan2025sparse"></d-cite>.
+By showing that the barriers of sparse training can be overcome by understanding its underlying geometry, we hope to spur future work that makes training sparse models from scratch a practical and powerful reality.

 ---